.NET HELP

 Testing Your Integration

 Run your application using the command line or Visual Studio.
-Make some requests to your application, either by navigating to its URL in a web browser or using a tool like curl.
+Make some requests to your application, either by navigating to its URL in a web browser or by using a tool like curl.
 You should see telemetry data, including traces and metrics, being printed to your console output.

 curl http://localhost:5000